CopernicaMarketingSoftware/Documentation/SMTPeter/en/sender-domains.md

 # Sender domains

 SMTPeter uses the concept of "Sender Domains" to simplify email.
+At all services that Copernica offers, it is *mandatory* to use sender domains.
 This allows you to send your email through our servers without having to worry about complicated things like SPF, DKIM and DMARC.
 You focus on your business, while we take care of your messages.

 But what exactly do we mean with a sender domain?
 It works pretty neat: you open the SMTPeter dashboard to specify from which domains you intend